 The original building, completed in 2007, contains the Canadian Centre for DNA Barcoding, research labs, our presentation theatre, and meeting spaces.

-A third building called The Annex contains facilities for visiting researchers, including office space and laboratories equipped for specimen preparation and molecular analyses.
+A third building called The Annex contains facilities for graduate students and postdoctoral fellows, including office space and laboratories equipped for specimen preparation and molecular analyses.